Bloor Homes Logo

 The Environment Agency (EA) Flood Map for Planning demonstrates that the Site is located entirely within Flood Zone 1, which is the most suitable zone for all development types in terms of fluvial flooding.
 However, there are areas of medium to high surface water risk across the Site which will be managed within the development.
 There is at very low risk from all other potential sources of flooding – tidal, reservoir, groundwater and sewer.

 Thank you for taking the time to explore our website to learn more about the proposed development on Land at Blue Lake Road, Dorridge.
+The consultation period for submitting your feedback has now closed.

 As with any new development, there are often lots of questions raised by the community.
 We will continue to add your questions and our responses that arise during our consultation in this section.